Vincentmask/haosheng-webdev-labs/reflection.md

 #### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+This one is easy

 #### ❏ How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

+It did help me refreshed my memory of Javascript

 #### ❏ Was there something that you wish had been explained better?

+Everything is great!
+Cloud code more on the API related problem because I think that's the most important part of building a dynamic website

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+Nope

 ### Jquery